bnbalsamo/cookiecutter-pypackage/README.md

-  clean.wheelhouse        Remove the wheelhouse. run.autoformatters      Run all the autoformatters. run.black               Run `black` to autoformat the source code. run.isort               Run `isort` to autoformat the source code. run.tests               Run the tests.
+  clean.wheelhouse        Remove the wheelhouse. run.autoformatters      Run all the autoformatters. run.black               Run `black` to autoformat the source code. run.blacken-docs        Run `blacken-docs` to autoformat code in the documentation. run.isort               Run `isort` to autoformat the source code. run.tests               Run the tests.
 ```